tomaskraus/line-transform-machines/README.md

     at Object.normalizeNumbers ...
 ```

-See that input file name & line is present in error message.
+See that input file name & line is present in the error message automatically;)

 By default, the saved output file contains values before error has been thrown: